paoloo/cpm-neo/CONTRIBUTING.md

 - Refine the build system and tooling

 ## Before Making Large Changes
-For significant features, kernel redesigns, or new architecture ports, please **open an issue first**.
-This allows us to discuss design goals and compatibility before you write code.
+For significant features, kernel changes, or new architecture ports, please **open an issue first** so we can discuss the design before implementation.